microsoft/online-experimentation-metric-collections/README.md

 # Online Experimentation Metric Collections

+> [!IMPORTANT]
+> This repository is under active development and is subject to the [Azure AI Private Preview Terms - Online Experimentation](private-preview-terms.md).

 This repository provides versioned samples of online experimentation metrics, sample support files for integrating with CI/CD, and documentation for online experimentation metrics.

-> [!CAUTION]
-> Contents in this repository are actively updated during private preview.

 ## Features